GoyalLab/SingletCodeWebsite/docs/Contact.rst

 Contact for more Information
 =================================

-For more information or details, please contact Dr. Yogesh Goyal at yogesh.goyal@northwestern.edu
+For more information or questions, please contact Dr. Yogesh Goyal at yogesh.goyal@northwestern.edu